 All applicants must hold a Ph.D. in the social sciences as of their visit start date, with a demonstrated ability to conduct high-level, peer-reviewed scholarly research.

 Consideration for visa-support is limited to accepted applicants with nine-month academic year terms.

 Information about the Opportunity and Inclusive Growth Institute may be found at: https://minneapolisfed.org/institute

-Applications for residence during the 2019-2020 academic year will be accepted until February 15, 2019.
-Decisions will be made by March 15, 2019 with notification the following week.
+Applications for residence during the 2020-2021 academic year will be accepted until February 1, 2020.
+Decisions will be made by the end of March.